The web has lots

 received than the current ones.
 For example:

 A 5 to 10 second animated advertisement like TV commercials, which is non clickable or closeable.
 Which is in its infancy at this point, but is the wave of the tomorrow.
-Unlike TV commercials however you can not avoid them, other than to walk away till it's gone.
+Unlike TV commercials however you can not avoid them, other than to walk away until it's gone.
 I really do hope they don't do this one and again, I can predict it will be as avoided and hated as its TV cousin.
 Needless to say any site that uses them will be as avoided as the Ad will be.

 The plans are, to put these in the natural

-breaks of surfing, much like TV does, but it's expected, once perfected,
+breaks of surfing, much like TV does.
+But it's expected, once perfected,

 there will be those that subject the viewer to these as soon as they arrive